Convocation Program

 Honorary Degree and Award Presentations

-Recipients will be presented to the chancellor for the honorary degree or award which they are being granted.
+Recipients will be presented to the chancellor for the honorary degree or award they are being granted.

 Conferral of Degrees and Diplomas